The Henry Beaufort School strives to equip our students with the technological and skills that they need to excel in an ever evolving world.

 Spreadsheets – Helping pupils understand how spreadsheets work, how they can help calculations and interpret data are the aims of this module.
 Pupils will create and modify spreadsheets to improve their understanding of this useful type of software.

-Computer Hardware – This module explains the different parts of a computer and the jobs each have.
+Computer Hardware and Theory – This module explains the different parts of a computer and the jobs each have.
 Pupils will also understand how computers talk to each other and are connected via different networks.